 From our previous coverage, you might have seen that you can also change Alexa’s voice to that of a celebrity.
 You need to use the celebrity’s name to wake up the Echo, but these are different from wake words.

 Celebrity voices are essentially an overhaul of the smart assistants’ voice.
-While regular Echo actions are still available, the responses and replies will be given by your chosen celebrity.
+While regular Echo actions are still available, your chosen celebrity will give the responses and replies.
 Your choices are Samuel L. Jackson, NBA legend Shaquille O’Neal and comedian Melissa McCarthy.

 The voices are part of Alexa’s Skills, which are add-ons that you can purchase for your Alexa-enabled devices.
 They cost $4.99 each, and if you want to get them, you need to go to the Skills page and follow the purchasing instructions.

-Amazon also unveiled a new voice this week.
-Saying “Hey, Disney” will give your Echo not only a new vocal style but also a new personality.
+Amazon also unveiled a new voice.
+Saying “Hey, Disney” will give your Echo not only a unique vocal style but also a new personality.
 It adds a few games, bedtime stories and jokes from popular Disney productions like Marvel, Pixar and Star Wars.

 Again, this is different from wake words as it changes the behavior of your device.
 These voices are also limited in functionality, as the Hey, Disney command can’t control smart home devices.
 It also can’t add things to your shopping cart.